 LIMITATIONS OF PROCEDURE

-The Anti-Jo-1 IgG ELISA is a diagnostic aid.
+The Anti-Sm IgG ELISA is a diagnostic.
 A definite clinical diagnosis should not be based on the results of a single test, but should be made by the physician after all clinical and laboratory findings have been evaluated.
-Not all polymyositis patients are positive for Jo-1.